tailor-platform/frontend-packages/packages/auth/README.md

 The hook that provides utility functions for Tailor Platform specific operation.
 It includes:

-- `getCurrentUser`: A function to retrieve the logged-in user's information using a valid session token.
+- `getCurrentUser`: A suspense function to retrieve the logged-in user's information.

 Here is an example of how to use these functions: